bluepylons/USB-C-3-way-splitter/README.md

 14.)
 Plug the PCB into the 5V 3A USB-C source again.
 Check that the green and the white lights both light up.
 If not, you may have a short circuit somewhere.

 15.)
-Slip the heatshrink tubing down the wires, like so:
+Move the heatshrink tubing down the cables, like so:
 ![](https://github.com/bluepylons/USB-C-3-way-splitter/blob/main/Graphics/Build%20guide/15.JPG?raw=true)

 17.)
 Using a heatgun, shrink the heatshrink: